 Education and Schools in Nairobi

-Many public schools in Nairobi are underfunded and poorly resourced, although those within cities are generally of a better standard.
-Still, private schools hold more promise, especially for expat students from the UK, as the academic system is similar to the British national curriculum.
+Many public schools in Nairobi are underfunded and poorly resourced, although those within cities are generally of a better standard compared to rural areas.
+Still, private schools hold more promise, especially for expat students from the UK as the academic system is similar to the British national curriculum.

 International schools in Nairobi